IqraShahzad1/parallel-game-of-life/README.md

 split_life_game.cpp - Runs a simulation of Conway's Game of Life once with a distributed system.
 Management of the grid for this simulation is divided among four processors.

-These programs were written for a Parallel Computing class and are based on an existing serial C program for the Game of Life provided by the professor.
+These programs were written for a Parallel Computing class.
+They are based on an existing serial C program for the Game of Life provided by the professor, upon which I added the MPI implementations for running in parallel.